September 17, 2024

 The choice of sample matrix can have a profound effect on the quality of a RO assay.
 For example, PBMC processing can negatively impact the binding of the drug, resulting in an underestimation of the RO.
 We also typically test different vacutainers to maximize the stability and precision of the RO measurement.

-Watch the following video from our expert to learn more on RO assays
+Expert Insights: Watch the following video from our expert to mastering receptor occupancy assays with Flow Cytometry

 About the author: